Proud to be Powered by Vontier. Sharing a united vision that is driven by innovation.

 Without going into too many technical details, these certifications are designed to ensure the following:

-EV chargers must clearly display the total energy delivered, (kWh), the unit cost of energy (e.g., $ per kWh), and the total cost of the session.
+• Transparency: EV chargers must clearly display the total energy delivered, (kWh), the unit cost of energy (e.g., $ per kWh), and the total cost of the session.
 For chargers in California, CTEP also requires that they provide either a printed or digital receipt that shows the date and time of the charging session, a detailed breakdown of the energy cost per kWh, and total energy delivered.

-Both the software and hardware in EV chargers must be tamper-proof to prevent intrusions that could cause inaccurate measurements.
+• Reliability: Both the software and hardware in EV chargers must be tamper-proof to prevent intrusions that could cause inaccurate measurements.

-EV chargers must remain accurate even under extreme weather conditions (such as heat, cold, or humidity).
+• Durability: EV chargers must remain accurate even under extreme weather conditions (such as heat, cold, or humidity).

-Chargers must be clearly labeled with information about the manufacturer, model, and serial number so they can easily be identified and tracked.
+• Identifiability: Chargers must be clearly labeled with information about the manufacturer, model, and serial number so they can easily be identified and tracked.

 How are NTEP and CTEP different?

-While both certifications aim to achieve similar goals, there are fundamental differences between them that a network operator must consider.
+While both certifications aim to achieve similar goals, there are five fundamental differences between them that a network operator must consider.

-Both NTEP and CTEP are based on NIST HB 44, but CTEP also adds requirements from the California CCR.
+2. Standards: Both NTEP and CTEP are based on NIST HB 44, but CTEP also adds requirements from the California CCR.

-Receipts are mandatory for CTEP certification, but not necessarily for NTEP certification.
+3. Receipts: Receipts are mandatory for CTEP certification, but not necessarily for NTEP certification.

-While NTEP requires durability under general environmental conditions, CTEP applies stricter testing for more extreme conditions.
+4. Durability: While NTEP requires durability under general environmental conditions, CTEP applies stricter testing for more extreme conditions.

-While both certifications require EVSEs to be tamper-proof, CTEP requires enhanced sealing specific to California.
+5. Reliability: While both certifications require EVSEs to be tamper-proof, CTEP requires enhanced sealing specific to California.

-Why are NTEP and CTEP certification important
+Why are NTEP and CTEP certifications important

 Driivz enables network operators to achieve NTEP/CTEP certification